 But for now the Smith brothers and their crew having sighted the ship, landed on home soil.
 Exhilarated and exhausted.

 Ross Smith’s flying began during the Great War.
-He first enlisted with 3rd Light Horse. they sailed for Egypt in 1914.
-Molkentin’s newly released book decribes one memorable event:
+He first enlisted with 3rd Light Horse.
+They sailed for Egypt in 1914.
+Molkentin’s newly released book decribes one memorable event relevant to this story:

 The most exciting part of the voyage occurred nine days out from Albany, when one of the convoy’s escorts, HMAS Sydney , engaged and destroyed the light cruiser Emden.
 Ross happened to be up on deck when the Sydney received a distress message from the wireless station on the nearby Cocos Islands, reporting it was under attack from the German raider.
 Ross watched as the Sydney suddenly went to full speed, its four funnels belching smoke, and passed close by to the Port Lincoln ‘It was all very thrilling,’ thought Ross, despite not knowing what was happening.
 ‘She was out of sight in no time, and we heard nothing for eight hours, when news came through.’
 The two ships had exchanged fire for over 90 minutes until the Emden , badly damaged, was wrecked on North Keeling Island.3

 Sargent Ross Smith fought with the 3rd LH at Gallipoli.
 He was commissioned after the battle of Romani in Palestine, before applying for the Flying Corps in 1917.
 Ross took photos recording his service and was photographed by Frank Hurley after joining No.1 (Australian Flying) Squadron.